mattrixk/es-theme-io/README.md

 Io comes with 3 different sizes to deal with different sized screens:

 - Large is the default size for TVs and computer monitors.
 The Detailed View shows all metadata except for the Publisher.
 I had to sacrifce something for space, and that one seemed like the best to remove.
 - Medium removes most of the metadata from the Detailed View, leaving just the Image, Genre and Number of Players.
+This has been designed play nicely on 4:3 resolutions.
 - Small is for small screens like those in Pi-modded gameboys.
-The fonts are larger in both Basic and Detailed Views.
-Detailed View only shows the Image and the Gamelist, and the gamelist only shows 3 titles at time.
+The fonts are larger in both Basic and Detailed Views for easier viewing on a smaller screen.
+Detailed View only shows the Image and the Gamelist, and the gamelist only shows 3 titles at a time.
 The help menu has also been removed from Basic and Detailed Views to maximise available space.

 To change which size is used, open io.xml and change line 17:
 ```